phillbush/simp/README.md

 expression computes the ackermann function applied to 1 and 6.

 The following can be observed:

+* The quotins syntactic sugar is expressed with a backslash rather than with a apostrophe, like in scheme.
+Apostrophes are used to represent bytes and literal characters, like in C.

 * There is no `defun` form or a `define` form with embedded lambda.
   Defining a procedure must be done with both `define` and `lambda`